-vi (iii) Share capital Ordinary shares are classified as equity.
+vi (iii) Share capital

+Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of ordinary shares and share options are recognised as a deduction from equity.

-vi (iv) Dividend on ordinary shares Dividends payable on ordinary shares are recognised as a liability in the period in which they are approved by the Company's shareholders.
+vi (iv) Dividend on ordinary shares

+Dividends payable on ordinary shares are recognised as a liability in the period in which they are approved by the Company's shareholders.

-vii.
-Provisions
+vii Provisions

 Provisions are recognised when the Company has a present obligation, legal or constructive, arising from a past event and it is probable that an outflow of economic benefits will be required to settle the obligation and a reasonable estimate can be made of the amount of that obligation.
-Provisions are determined by discounting component of cash and cash equivalents for the purpose of the statement of the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the liability.
+Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the liability.